Kunal-27S/Infonetica-Assignment/README.md

 3. The API will be available at http://localhost:5092

 ### 2. Using Command Line
-1. Build and run the project:
+1. Build and run the project in the WorkflowEngine directory:
    ```bash
    dotnet build
    dotnet run